-Our expectations have climbed steeply as City Council Majority Leader Jimmy Van Bramer has joined State Senator Michael Gianaris and Assemblyman Brian Barnwell are our two ranking public officials who have joined our call for the restoration of an irreplaceable building by Clarence Stein within the Sunnyside Gardens National Register Historic District.
+Our expectations have climbed steeply as City Council Majority Leader Jimmy Van Bramer has joined State Senator Michael Gianaris and Assemblyman Brian Barnwell to call for the restoration of an irreplaceable building by Clarence Stein within the Sunnyside Gardens National Register Historic District.

-The opportunity to restore Stein's Sunnyside Community Garage (1927) arrived last fall, with the proposal for a new middle school on the site of Stein's unique structure along 48th Street across from Sunnyside Park.
+The opportunity to restore Stein's Sunnyside Community Garage (1927) arrived last fall, with the proposal for a new middle school on the site of Stein's unique structure on 48th Street across from Sunnyside Park.
 The foremost preservation need within the Sunnyside Gardens planned community, the building is listed on the State and National Register of Historic Places, a signature design by the chief architect of Sunnyside Gardens.
 Yet the head of the New York City School Construction Authority was originally quoted as saying she intended to demolish it.

-A new school could remedy the neglect this award-winning building has suffered in recent decades, and a restoration of the principal façades is the practical solution to make everyone happiest.
+A new school can remedy the neglect this award-winning building has suffered in recent decades, and a restoration of the façades is the practical solution to make everyone happiest.
 Architectural professionals tell us the decision is obvious, because it's cheaper, quicker, easier, greener (both less wasteful and more sustainable) to restore Stein's work and re-use it, rather than destroying it and building from scratch, is an environmental imperative, avoiding waste and planning a sustainable future for generations of children to come.
 Our best estimate for complete restoration is less than 1% of the overall budget for the school, and the restoration would likely reduce total construction costs.
 Above all, respecting history and the obligation to preserve Stein's legacy will prevent the unconscionable enviromnental calamity of demolishing such a massive structure.
 We take heart that other City agencies and private developers have adapted buildings that once looked unsalvageable but are now vital parts of their communities.